Cyber Asset Attack Surface Management 101

 Automated asset intelligence with context helps incident responders understand exactly where to focus their efforts.

 Conflicting data sources tend to have a negative impact on the accuracy and coverage of an organization’s attack surface.
-That’s not a concern for teams with a single source of truth.
+That’s not a concern for teams that are operating from within a single source of truth.

 A centralized dashboard enables security and risk leaders to quickly generate common reports and dashboards, and better demonstrate trends over time.